confluentinc/kafka-tutorials/README.md

 The `release` branch tracks the content and code comprising the live site.
 Confluent manages the release process.

-The `ksqldb-latest` branch builds against the lastest `master` branch of ksqlDB, and should be used for updates that are only in the master branch of ksqlDB.
+The `ksqldb-latest` branch builds against the latest `master` branch of ksqlDB, and should be used for updates that are only in the master branch of ksqlDB.
 Confluent manages the processes of merging changes from this branch.

 #### Prepare a release PR